Jackk-Doe/D-Reddit-Microservices-backend-app/README.md

-# D-Reddit-Microservices-app
+# D-Reddit-Microservices-backend-app
-Reddit-liked room column chatting microservices app, with FastAPI.
+Reddit-liked room column chatting microservices backend app, with FastAPI.

 Also use this project for INFS605 Microservices assignment work